JacobCrabill/FlurryPP/README.md

 Current Capabilities
 ====================

-The code is currently capable of running scalar advection or Euler (inviscid Navier-Stokes) cases on unstructured mixed grids of quadrilaterals and triangles (2D) or hexahedrons (3D) in the Gmsh format.
+The code is currently capable of running scalar advection/diffusion or Euler/Navier-Stokes cases on unstructured mixed grids of quadrilaterals and triangles (2D) or hexahedrons (3D) in the Gmsh format.
 Both linear and quadratic elements are supported, allowing for accurate representations of curved boundaries.
-Viscous capability is in the works and should be available soon.

 CFL-based time stepping is available for ease (and safety) of use, along with both Forward Euler and RK45 time-stepping.

 Shock capturing has been implemented, but is still under development and is not fully tested yet.
 Additionally, a highly robust stabilization procedure invented by Chi-Wang Shu and further developed by Yu Lv is available; however, its usage tends to disrupt convergence of steady-state problems.

-Moving grids are supported by the solver, but there are not yet any grid-motion functions implemented beyond a standard test case.
+Moving grids are supported by the solver, but there are not yet any grid-motion functions implemented beyond several simple test-case functions.

 Lastly, overset grids in 3D are supported by using the "artificial boundary" method, with Jay Sitaraman's TIOGA library being used for hole-blanking whenever solid bodies are embedded inside a mesh.
-Moving overset grids are not quite ready yet, but actively in the works.
+Moving overset grids are also supported now for 2D, with 3D nearing completion.

 Background / Goals of the Project
 =================================